swinterbourne/riboviz-work/open-science-projects.md

 By contrast, students' work during the research project can focus on learning, contributing, and building towards results.
 Feedback in an open science project provides formative assessment of student progress in an authentic research setting.

-Authentic contributions within the project can lead to authentic credit, including co-authorship on papers and code contributions on github that are visible to potential employers.
+Authentic contributions within the project can lead to authentic credit, including co-authorship on papers and code contributions on GitHub that are visible to potential employers.
 Our riboviz 2 preprint includes as co-authors 5 undergraduate or MSc students from Edinburgh, as well as 2 more from US collaborators.
 These co-authorships have been earned by adding new datasets, fixing bugs in code, adding new features, and improving documentation.
 Students also learn about the process of writing a collaborative paper by attending team manuscript meetings and contributing to the draft.